rainleander/MSU-AI-microbootcamp/module2-notes.md

 - The data is loaded using Python's Pandas library from a CSV file named `service-ratings.csv`.
 - Initial data review shows two columns: “mobile_app_rating” and “personal_banker_rating”.
 - A scatter plot is created to visualize the spread of these ratings.
-- Data visualization reveals that clear clusters aren't immediately obvious; however, there's a noticeable congregation of points around specific values.
+- Data visualization reveals that clear clusters aren't immediately apparent; however, there's a noticeable congregation of points around specific values.
 - The K-means clustering algorithm from the scikit-learn library will be used to identify clusters in this data.
 - The K-means model is initialized targeting two clusters, with specific parameters for consistent outcomes (`random_state=1`) and automatic determination of starting centroids (`n_init='auto'`).
 - The model is trained (fit) using the service ratings data.